 5.6 Proving

 In order to ensure that the metering data recorded by the Metering Systems Outstation(s) can be transferred to Settlements, a Proving Test shall be performed in accordance with BSCP514 or BSCP02 as appropriate.
+Metering Systems assigned to Measurement Class F are exempt from this requirement.